-To conclude, state of the art technology and very rapid development cycles will continue to be crucial factors in the nanosatellite market.
-However, with product maturation happening through fully operational missions like GOMX-3, the push towards larger nanosatellite constellations has been going on for some time in the industry.
-In fact, GomSpace will launch a 2 spacecraft constellation (GOMX-4 A and B) in 2017 and is actively pursuing several projects with much larger constellations.
-Deploying constellations of a large number of satellites (2 to 1000) brings a new level of complexity to the game.
-The need to operate a large number of satellites asks for a larger level of automation to be used than has previously been the case in the space industry.
+State of the art technology and very rapid development cycles will continue to be a crucial part of the nanosatellite market.
+They are the roots of a steady stream of novel scientific challenges.
+In fact, GomSpace will launch a 2 spacecraft constellation (GoMX-4 A and B) in 2017 and is actively pursuing several projects with much larger constellations.
+Deploying constellations of a large number of satellites (2 to 1000) brings a new level of complexity to the game, which in turn asks for a higher level of automation to be used than has previously been the case in the space industry.
 The technology investigated here is beneficial in terms of optimization and planning of satellite operations, so as to allow for more efficient utilization of spacecraft flight time.
-A spacecraft operator is faced with a highly complex task when having to plan and command inorbit operations constantly balancing power and data budgets.
+A spacecraft operator is faced with a highly complex task when having to plan and command in-orbit operations constantly balancing power and data budgets.
 This leads to the fact that for larger constellations tools for optimization, automation and validation are not only a benefit, but an absolutely necessity for proper operations.